pjbeyer/agents-context-system/commands/optimize-agents.md

 ## Invocation

-This command invokes the `optimize-agents-context` skill from the agents-context-system plugin.
+Use and follow the `optimize-agents-context` skill exactly as written.

 ## Usage